rsantos-pts/Testing123/PrinterSetup.md

 To set up a new IP address for a printer on the Nowdocs server.
 (RDP to server)

-If replacing an existing printer be sure to right click on old printer, select printer properties, click on Sharing tab change existing Share name
+If replacing an existing printer be sure to right click on old printer, select printer properties, click on Sharing tab change existing Share name to slightly different, could add "_old" etc.
-Or you can delete the Old printer (just make a note of Printer make & model if replacing IP)
+Or you can delete the old printer (just make a note of Printer make & model if replacing IP)

 Go go _Start > Devices and Printers_